samos123/samos123.github.com/content/istio/securing-redis-with-istio-tls-origination.md

 passes unencrypted requests on to internal mesh services.

 The blog post contains the following sections:

-1. Creating the Redis instance with Aiven
+1. Creating the Redis instance with Aiven or Redislabs
 2. Creating the Istio resources
 3. Validating that TLS origination worked